ayoayco/mjuaje.blog/_posts/2020-10-24-once-saved-always-saved.md

 #### 'Opposing' verses

 As I have recounted earlier, there are well-meaning Christians who oppose the doctrine of POTS in favor of *Conditional Preservation*.
-They bring up verses which they argue teaches that a Christian can lose his salvation such as Hebrews 6.4-6; Matthew 24.13; 2 Peter 2.1.[^5] I have to admit that these verses *seem* to contradict POTS.
+They bring up verses which they argue teach that a Christian can lose his salvation such as Hebrews 6.4-6; Matthew 24.13; 2 Peter 2.1.[^5] I have to admit that these verses *seem* to contradict POTS.
 The wrong way to approach this tension though is to count the number of verses against each other and accept the side with the most number of verses.
 This is wrong because ultimately there is no contradiction in the Word of God.
 It is God-breathed[^6] and therefore perfect.
 And so we need proper study to interpret these verses, resolve this tension and come up with our conviction.

 One supporting argument that they bring up is the warning passages for believers to persevere.
 They argue that these warnings *imply* our ability to endure.
 I think this argument is problematic though because of the Ten Commandments.
-That is, the law of God was given by God to humanity[^7] but that does not imply that we can comply by our own ability to it at all.
+That is, the law of God was given to humanity[^7] but that does not imply that we can comply by our own ability to it at all.
 Let me repeat that: the fact that we are commanded to conform to the law of God does not mean we can accomplish that on our own.
 In fact, the Bible says, "None is righteous, no, not one... no one does good, not even one."[^8] The law was given to us for us to realize our sin, "since through the law comes knowledge of sin."[^9] In the same breath, the warning to persevere does not necessarily imply that it is by our power that we would do so, but rather as I have argued before, God is the one who will bring into completion the work that he started in us.[^10]

 If God would be the one to sustain us, then how do we explain the people who backslid, those who seem to got saved and then left the faith later on?
 I think the Bible answers it plainly:

 "They went out from us, but they were not of us; **for if they had been of us, they would have continued with us.
-But they went out, that it might become plain that they all are not of us.**"<br>1 John 2.19<br><br>
+But they went out, that it might become plain that they all are not of us.**"<br>1 John 2.19

-Yes, the context tells us this pertains to false teachers, but I cannot see why it cannot be applied to anyone who has left the faith.
+Or to state it in another way, **they backslid because they were not true Christians in the first place.**[^11]<br><br>

 #### More than the debate

 Having said all this, I want to echo what both William Mounce and Martyn Lloyd-Jones said: there is a sense in which the emphasis in this discussion is futile.
-Regardless if you believe in an Perseverance of the Saints or Conditional Preservation of the Saints, one thing is ought to happen: **you need to persevere**.
+Regardless if you believe in Perseverance of the Saints or Conditional Preservation of the Saints, one thing is ought to happen: **you need to persevere**.
 If you believe that the Holy Spirit will finish Christ's work in you, then you will persevere.
 If you believe that the will to persevere lies in yours, then you also ought to persevere.

-Furthermore, Wayne Grudem gives a pastoral counsel regarding a person who backslides.[^11] If you believe in POTS, you would have to say to him, "Repent, for you were not saved in the first place.
+Furthermore, Wayne Grudem gives a pastoral counsel regarding a person who backslides.[^12] If you believe in POTS, you would have to say to him, "Repent, for you were not saved in the first place.
 Turn to Jesus now."
 If you believe in Conditional Preservation, on the other hand, you would have to say, "Repent, for you have lost your salvation.
 Turn to Jesus again."
 In both cases, the apostate has to repent and turn to Jesus.

-This is the reason why I don't like the cliché 'Once saved, always saved.'[^12] As this statement is abused, it is almost always brought up not as a confession of assurance but rather an excuse to live in unrepentant sin.
-Rather than examining if one's faith is real[^13] and is working through love[^14], people who bring up 'Once saved, always saved' would rather turn to his one time profession of faith and utterrance of the sinner's prayer.
-They claim that since they were saved one time, they must be always have been saved.
+This is the reason why I don't like the cliché 'Once saved, always saved.'[^13] As this statement is abused, it is almost always brought up *not* as a confession of assurance but rather an excuse to live in unrepentant sin.
+Rather than examining if one's faith is real[^14] and is working through love[^15], people who bring up 'Once saved, always saved' would rather turn to his one time profession of faith and utterrance of the sinner's prayer.
+They claim that since they were saved one time, they must be have always been saved.
 This isn't what the Bible teaches at all.

 In fact, the Lord's call for his disciples like us is so radical: